This is an update of a post that originally appeared on February 17, 2014.

 Of course, there are times when you want to make the addition to the path permanent because you plan to access the associated application regularly.
 In this case, you must perform the task within Windows itself.
 The following steps tell you how.

-- Locate the existing Path environment variable in the list of variables for either the personal or system environment variables and click Edit.
+4. Locate the existing Path environment variable in the list of variables for either the personal or system environment variables and click Edit.
 If there is no existing Path environment variable, click New instead.
-You see a dialog box similar to the one shown here.
+You see a dialog box similar to the one shown here when working with Windows 10 (other versions of Windows will show a different dialog box, but the purpose is the same, to edit the path).